igorfrancetic/gpda/README.md

 # GP direct access to cancer diagnostic imaging in England

-Data and code for the paper **"More tests, not faster tests: GP direct access to cancer diagnostic imaging in England, 2018–2025"**.
+Data and code for the paper **"More tests, not faster tests: Trends in radiology tests in response to NHS England’s announcement on direct access investigations"**.

 In November 2022 NHS England gave general practitioners direct access to a defined minimum set of imaging tests — chest radiography, CT of the chest and